Learning & Development

 Lead Self, Lead Others, Lead Leaders

 We encourage employees to lead themselves by taking charge of their professional development.
-Our fast-paced, geographically diverse work environment makes it difficult to attend formal classroom-based courses.
-So in 2019, we created self-service, on-demand “micro learnings” to deliver timely and relevant information to targeted audiences.
-They’re available on our new Development Hub, a one-stop shop where employees can access recommended readings, practical tips, learning guides and skill development opportunities.
-The hub is a convenient way for employees to boost their knowledge and skills in bite-sized pieces when they need to, without having to wait for scheduled courses.
-This puts our employees in control of their development.
+Our self-service, on-demand “micro learnings” deliver timely and relevant information to targeted audiences.
+They’re available on our Development Hub, a one-stop shop where employees can access recommended readings, practical tips and learning guides.
+The Hub is a convenient way for employees to boost their knowledge and skills in bite-sized increments when they need to, without having to wait for scheduled courses.

-Our Premier Leadership Development Series and Field Development Program provide employees a structured path to hone skills to lead others and the organization.
-The courses are optional but encouraged to enable employees to reach their professional potential and contribute to the company’s growth.
-They cover how corporate functions impact the exploration and production business, improving team effectiveness, giving and receiving feedback, recognizing unconscious bias and inclusive leadership.
-In 2019, 168 employees completed over 300 leadership and field development classes.
-To lead others and the company, supervisors can take Dale Carnegie courses tailored for their team structure.
+Our Leadership Essentials Program provides employees a structured path to hone skills to lead others and the organization.
+These courses enable employees to reach their professional potential and contribute to the company’s growth, as well as support our succession-planning process.
+Topics covered include how corporate functions affect the exploration and production business, improving team effectiveness, giving and receiving feedback, recognizing unconscious bias and inclusive leadership.

 We track participation in training and development opportunities through our Learning Management System (LMS).
-In 2019, employees recorded approximately 9,600 hours of computer-based training (CBT) related to health, environmental and safety (HES) regulatory compliance; ethics compliance; mandatory annual diversity training; petrotechnical skills; information technology; and personalized learning.
+In 2020, we saw increased engagement in our events and trainings.
+Employees recorded approximately 10,500 hours of computer-based training (CBT) related to health, environmental and safety (HES) regulatory compliance; ethics compliance; mandatory annual diversity training; petrotechnical skills; information technology; and personalized learning.

-- Improving technical capabilities, by identifying strengths and gaps in technical staff, and mentoring,
+- Improving technical capabilities by identifying strengths and gaps in technical staff, and through mentoring.

-- Improving functional and cross-functional collaboration to promote innovation and collaboration, and
+- Improving functional and cross-functional collaboration to promote innovation and collaboration.

-- Partnering with HR on workforce planning and development.
+- Partnering with Human Resources on workforce planning and development.